thoughtspot/rest-api-sdk/Java/doc/models/type-14-enum.md

 # Type 14 Enum

-Type of the connect being searched.
-Valid values:
+Type of the data connection.

 ## Enumeration